AppleSox Reveal First Three Members of 2026 Roster

 Wenatchee AppleSox News Release

-The AppleSox organization announced Monday the addition of three players to the 2026 roster.
-Returning arms Mitch Haythorn, Dylan Schlenger, and Easton Brooks will join this summer's team.
-This week's roster additions come from UNC (N. Colorado), Eastern Illinois, and Utah Tech.
+The AppleSox organization announced on Thursday the addition of two players with junior college connections to the 2026 AppleSox roster.
+Trevor Young and Brooks Pinski, who both appeared on last season's roster, will join the 'Sox this summer.

-Haythorn was a star on the mound last summer, leading the league in strikeouts (54) and recording a division best 3.32 ERA over 49.2 innings of work.
-After starting opening day for the 'Sox and staying through the playoffs, Haythorn picked up a team best 4 wins over 11 games, all of which were starts.
-Even more impressive, Haythorn had five separate outings where he gave up only one run.
-His success last summer was rewarded, being selected as an All-Star and the Top Prospect for the North Division at the 2025 WCL All-Star Game.
+Young was a consistent presence on the mound last summer, coming into relief 12 times throughout the season.
+The righty was lights-out as well, picking up eight scoreless outings and two wins.
+His best performance came against Victoria, earning a win, after throwing two scoreless innings, giving up only one hit, and striking out two.

-The Eaton native is in his first year at UNC (N. Colorado) after a year redshirting at Oklahoma.
-Haythorn has seen little action this spring, tossing only 0.2 innings, but is sure to see more time on the rubber as the season progresses.
-As a senior in high school, he pitched 45 innings while posting a 1.99 ERA with 88 strikeouts.
-After recording an 11-0 season, Haythorn was named First Team All-State for the second year in a row.
-Before graduating, he was the No. 4 right-handed pitcher and No. 6 overall player in Colorado as well as a top-500 overall player nationally ranked by Perfect Game.
+The Bothell native is a redshirt sophomore at Everett Community College.
+He has yet to make an appearance on the rubber this season, but is sure to see action soon.
+Last spring, Young appeared 11 times and recorded a 1-1 record.
+He punched out 25 batters while only giving up 13 walks in 20 innings of work.

 The 2026 season begins on May 29 as the AppleSox jet off to Edmonton to play the Edmonton RiverHawks at RE/MAX Field at 6:05 p.m.
 The AppleSox open their home season on June 5th at Paul Thomas Sr. Stadium as they host the Kamloops NorthPaws.
 The AppleSox have 29 home games and play until mid-August.
 The franchise's five West Coast League championships are the second-most in league history.
 Season ticket packages are available for purchase now at applesox.com/season-tickets.